ballerina-platform/ballerina-distribution/examples/grpc-service-basic-auth-file-user-store/grpc_service_basic_auth_file_user_store.md

 Setting up the service is the same as setting up the unary RPC service with additional configurations.
 You can refer to the [gRPC service - Unary RPC](/learn/by-example/grpc-service-unary/) to implement the service used below.

-Execute the command below to run the service.
+Run the service by executing the command below.

    ::: out grpc_service_basic_auth_file_user_store.server.out :::